 The School Surgery is based on the first floor of the main school building.
-It is open from 8am until 9pm Monday to Friday, and 8am until 4pm on Saturdays.
-Outside of these times, first aid and medical issues are dealt with by the Boarding House Staff and onsite First Aiders.
+It is open from 8:00am until 6:00pm Monday to Friday, and 8:00am until 1:00pm on Saturdays.
+Outside of these times, the Boarding House Staff and onsite First Aiders deal with first aid and medical issues.
 If a pupil is unwell during the night, the onsite duty staff or the Boarding House Parents can be called upon at any time.

-We treat each child as an individual and devise Care Plans as necessary to ensure that any child with a medical issue is cared for appropriately.
-We also ensure that all staff involved with a particular child are fully aware of any ongoing medical or pastoral issues whilst maintaining strict confidentiality.
+We treat each child as an individual and devise Care Plans for children with long term health conditions such as asthma, epilepsy, allergy or diabetes to ensure that any child with a medical issue is cared for appropriately.
+We also ensure that all staff involved with a particular child is fully aware of any on going medical or pastoral issues whilst maintaining strict confidentiality.
 We hope that this creates an environment where children feel fully supported in all areas of their school life.

 If you wish to contact the medical staff by email please use: email@example.com or call us directly.

 - If a family Doctor or a Consultant is seen when your child is away from School, details should be sent to the School Nurse for entry into their medical records.

 - If, during the holidays, your child is exposed to an infectious illness, tropical disease or malaria, please inform the School Nurse before they return to School.

 - Pupils must not bring medication or drugs into School for their personal use unless prescribed by a doctor or with the knowledge of the Medical Team.
 All medicines must be handed immediately to the School Nurse.